Hamilton Lawyer For Distracted Driving Victims

 - Medical expenses – You may be entitled to health care costs that are not covered by OHIP or your car insurance benefits.
 In addition, future cost of care claims can be won for serious injuries, often involving the brain and spinal cord.

-- Lost earnings – Financial compensation for lost earnings could include current lost earnings and future lost earnings
+- Lost earnings – Financial compensation for lost earnings could include past, current lost earnings and future lost earnings.

 - Pain & suffering – You may be entitled to financial compensation due to the pain and suffering you have experienced, a loss of enjoyment of life, and your inability to lead a normal life due to your mental and physical injuries.